SuYe99/VSA_COLD/README.md

 } output_t_vsa;
 ```

-Note that I have made some modifications on the original matlab outputs:
+Note that I have made some improvements on the original matlab outputs:

-[1] C version outputs  change magntidue for each band, instead of one change magnitude for single 'feature band' in original matlab (i.e., the band detects change).
-The intention to do that is to outputted change magnitudes for multiple VSA angles which should be informative for indicating change types for future;
+[1] The C version now outputs change magntidue for each band, instead of one change magnitude for only the 'feature band' (i.e., the band detects change) in original matlab version.
+The intention to do this is to output change magnitudes for multiple VSA angles which should be informative for indicating change types for future;

 [2] the probability now is between 0 and 100.
-I removed the digit that the Matlab version used to indicate the 'feature band', as the feature band could be indicated by 'change magnitudes'
+I removed the digit that the Matlab version used to indicate the 'feature band', as the feature band could be indicated by 'change magnitudes'.

-[3] The order of model parameters (such as magnitudes, rmse) follows the order 'all_model, [0,20], [20,40], [40, 60]'
+[3] The order of model parameters now (such as magnitudes, rmse) follows the order 'all_model, [0,20], [20,40], [40, 60]', not '[0,20], [20,40], [40, 60], all_model' in the matlab

 ## 4. Tests